haris-yousaf/haris-yousaf/README.md

 # 💫 About Me:
 Hellloo!
 I Haris bin Yousaf 👋<br>A Software Engineer in making, with expertise in designing, developing, and implementing innovative software solutions.
 Proven ability to translate complex requirements into efficient code.
 Strong team player with excellent communication skills.
-Eager to contribute to impactful projects in a collaborative environment.  <br><br>🔭 I’m currently working as a Front-end Intern @Red Sun IT Services and  @Bytewise Limited.<br><br>🌱 I’m currently learning Front-end Development.<br>
+Eager to contribute to impactful projects in a collaborative environment.  <br><br>🔭 I’m currently working as a SEO Executive @Red Sun IT Services.<br><br>🌱 I’m currently learning Front-end Development.<br>

 ## 🌐 Socials: